bigsmoke/pg_cmd_queue/README.md

 The nice thing about a view-based queue is that it will always be up-to-date, as long as the predicates the view definition are correct.

+A view-based queue will nead an `INSTEAD OF UPDATE` trigger function to process the update that the `pg_cmdqd` performs after successfully or unsuccessfully running a command from the queue.

 ### Table-based command queues

 To create a table-based queue is simple: